Vincenzo Scaramuzza: Biography

 Scaramuzza was born in Crotone, Italy, on June 19, 1885.
-Introduced to the piano by his father, Francesco, a renowned piano teacher, he started performing at the age of seven.
+Introduced to the piano by his father, Francesco, a renowned piano teacher, he started performing at the age of six.
 After passing a difficult exam, he won a scholarship that allowed him to continue his studies in the prestigious Academy of Music of San Pietro a Maiella in Naples where he met the best teachers of the time, like Florestano Rossomandi, Alessandro Longo and Beniamino Cesi.
 He was still very young when he got his diploma with the congratulations of the jury and began his career as a concert pianist, performing in the biggest Italian towns.

-But his great aspiration was teaching.
-At his time, it was very difficult to get a teaching post in any of the Italian Academies of Music.
-Scaramuzza had to take part in a very difficult National Competition, a real challenge for the best piano students of Italy.
-Among all the contestants, only Scaramuzza, and another student, Attilio Brugnoli, could get the highest marks.
-But, for some bureaucratic reasons and because he was older than Scaramuzza, it was Brugnoli who got the major teaching post in the Academy of Music of Parma, while Scaramuzza was awarded a consolation prize, a minor teaching post in Naples.
+At the time it was difficult to get a teaching post in any of the Italian Academies of Music.
+Scaramuzza had to take part in a National competition for the best piano students of Italy.
+Only Scaramuzza and another student, Attilio Brugnoli, could get the highest marks; for various reasons, including because he was older than Scaramuzza, Brugnoli was given the major teaching post in the Academy of Music of Parma while Scaramuzza was awarded a consolation prize, a minor teaching post in Naples.

 Disappointed and annoyed by the excessive bureaucratic rules of the Italian educational system that in his opinion hampered the freedom of expression of a teacher, after only two months teaching in Naples, Scaramuzza decided to leave Italy.
 It was the year 1907 when he moved to Argentina, where he really started his career as a teacher at the Santa Cecilia Academy of Music, in Buenos Aires.
-Then, after marrying one of his students, Sara Bagnati, he founded the "Scaramuzza Academy of Music" in 1912.
+In 1912 he founded the "Scaramuzza Academy of Music".
+In 1920 he married a former student, Sara Bagnati.

-He also resumed his career as a concert pianist, performing not only in Argentina, but also in Europe.
+He resumed his career as a concert pianist, performing in Argentina and Europe.
 He soon became famous as a virtuoso of the piano.
-He was well known all over South and North America and Europe for the absolute confidence with which he was able to perform even the most challenging pieces of the repertoire thanks to his formidable technique that allowed him a complete mastery of the instrument.
+He was well known all over South and North America and Europe for the wide variety of pieces he played leading him to mastery of his instrument.